Invenergy

-Invenergy is an American based multinational power generation development and operations company.
+Invenergy is an American-based multinational power generation development and operations company.
 The company develops, builds, owns and operates power generation and energy storage projects in the Americas, Europe and Asia, including wind, solar, and natural gas power generation and energy storage facilities.
-It is s North America's largest privately held renewable power generation company.
+It is North America's largest privately held renewable power generation company.

 According to Invenergy, the company has developed 190 projects totaling 30,135 megawatts of capacity.
 These include 17,600 megawatts of wind over 110 projects, 6,085 megawatts of solar over 49 projects, 5,964 megawatts of natural gas over 13 projects and 300 megawatts of energy storage facilities capable of supplying 900 megawatt hours of electricity.
 These totals include projects in operation, under construction or contracted.